In November, the world’s marquee climate conference will come to one of its fastest warming regions.

 Here, too, regional environmentalists aren’t too concerned.

-For the most part, they feel the onus for fossil fuel use reduction falls on their rich country consumers.
 Ultimately, though, if host country Egypt wants to try and make a success of this COP (and on that the general verdict is still out), then MENA environmentalists are somewhat hopeful that regional powers-that-be will recognize the need to allow genuine environmental expertise to come in from the cold.
 It’s a heavily caveated, low bar for ‘success.’
 But after a decade of death by neglect in some places and relentless pressure in others, that might be as much as they can hope for.

 The views expressed in these articles are those of the author and do not reflect an official position of the Wilson Center.